biolink/biolink-model/docs/EntityToPhenotypicFeatureAssociationMixin.md

 ## Mixin for

- * [BehaviorToBehavioralFeatureAssociation](BehaviorToBehavioralFeatureAssociation.md) (mixin)  - An association between an aggregate behavior and a behavioral feature manifested by the individual exhibited or has exhibited the behavior.
+ * [BehaviorToBehavioralFeatureAssociation](BehaviorToBehavioralFeatureAssociation.md) (mixin)  - An association between an mixture behavior and a behavioral feature manifested by the individual exhibited or has exhibited the behavior.
  * [CaseToPhenotypicFeatureAssociation](CaseToPhenotypicFeatureAssociation.md) (mixin)  - An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype.
  * [DiseaseToPhenotypicFeatureAssociation](DiseaseToPhenotypicFeatureAssociation.md) (mixin)  - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way.
  * [ExposureEventToPhenotypicFeatureAssociation](ExposureEventToPhenotypicFeatureAssociation.md) (mixin)  - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype.